Twin sisters face breast cancer and a genetic risk of stomach cancer together.

 During the time they were undergoing breast cancer treatment, one of our nurse navigators, Susann Burnett, recommended genetic testing.
 After providing a saliva sample and details of their family history, the twins pretty much put it out of their minds for a month.

 Although the biopsies of their stomachs found no cancer, the diffuse way the cancer appears made the risk too great to do nothing.
-Kristine and Kerrie had laparoscopic robotic surgeries to remove their stomachs in November 2020, performed by highly skilled surgeons John Shaver, MD
+Kristine and Kerrie had laparoscopic robotic surgeries to remove their stomachs in November 2020, performed by highly skilled surgeons John Shaver, MD, and Louise Bacon, MD.

 “Though only 5% to 10% of breast cancers are associated with a genetic mutation, Kristine and Kerrie’s story highlights the fact that genetic risk is significant,” Dr. Anderson says.
 “Individuals need to pay attention to family history to properly assess risk and benefit from genetic testing.
 A well-known study called the Nordic Twin Study reported that when an identical twin is diagnosed with cancer, the co-twin has a 46% risk for cancer development.”